rkt/rkt/Documentation/config-format.md

-# Rocket Configuration File
+# rkt configuration

-Rocket reads configuration files with "json" extension residing in /usr/lib/rkt/auth.d and /etc/rkt/auth.d/.
+rkt reads configuration files with "json" extension residing in /usr/lib/rkt/auth.d and /etc/rkt/auth.d/.
 From the filename you can see it is just a JSON file.
 Please see an example below.